stjude-rust-labs/rfcs/text/0002-call-caching.md

 A task's cache key is derived from a set of properties that, if altered, may affect the task's execution and thus the outputs produced by the task.

-This feature assumes that a task's execution is ***idempotent***, meaning that executing the exact same command in the exact same _environment_ will produce the exact same output.
-As this assumption does not hold true for every task, individual tasks may need to [opt-out of call caching](#opting-out) via a `hint` to Sprocket.
+This feature assumes that, for a given command and execution environment, a task's execution will produce ***functionally equivalent*** outputs.
+This means that while the outputs are not required to be byte-for-byte equivalent, they are required to not alter the evaluation of any downstream tasks that are dependent on those outputs.
+As this assumption does not hold true for every task, individual tasks may need to [opt-out of call caching](#opting-out) via a `volatile` hint to Sprocket.

 In WDL, the following properties are used for deriving a task's cache key: